tonyflow/movierama/README.md

 #### MovieRama

 The backend implementation of MovieRama is a Spring Boot application which uses Maven for managing its build lifecycle. `mvn clean install`
-will provide you with a `war` package which you can deploy on a local Tomcat or you can run the application from your IDE of your choice.
+will provide you with a `war` package which you can deploy on a local Tomcat or you can run the application from your IDE of choice.
-Personally, I tested MovieRama through Eclipse's embedded Tomcat.

 So far the merging algorithm of `MovieRamaServiceImpl` handles only two movie API resources.
-This can be easily extended by using the `MovieResourceFactory` which can make resource specification and handling configurable (application.yml configuration), making it possible for our application to consume a multitude of API resources.
+This can be easily extended by using the `MovieResourceFactory` which can make resource specification and handling configurable (application.yml configuration), making it possible for the application to consume a multitude of API resources.

 The merge algorithm which hitherto selects the longest of descriptions and sums the number of reviews returned by our API resources can run recursively to accommodate this future extension.
-The algorithm populates the required fields in the following order and manner :
+The algorithm populates the required fields in the following order and fashion:

 **title**: `RottenTomatoesService` is initially assigned the task of populating that field.
 If there was no result then the task will be delegated to the `MovieDbService`

-**description**: The longest of the two retrieved descriptions will be displayed in our frontend.
+**description**: The longest of the two retrieved descriptions will be displayed in the frontend.

 **numberOfReviews**: The accumulative number of reviews retrieved from both APIs